matloff/FarewellAddress/Address.md

     - grad school
     - on to UCD
     - move from stat to CS/stat
-* reserch interests and accomplishments
+* research interests and accomplishments
 * some "recommendations," on subjects such as:
     - teaching of computer science and statistics
     - the research process and norms